Local dimension spectrum for dominated planar self-affine sets: Thermodynamic Formalism

 Let $(A_1,\ldots,A_N) \in GL_2(\R)^N$ and write $A_\iii = A_{i_1} \cdots A_{i_n}$ for all $\iii = i_1 \cdots i_n \in \Sigma_n$ and $n \in \N$.
 By $A_\iii^{-1}$ we mean $(A_\iii)^{-1}$.
 For $\iii\in\Sigma_*$ we define $\alpha_1(\iii)$ and $\alpha_2(\iii)$ to be the lengths of the major and minor semi-axis of the ellipse $A_\iii(D)$ respectively, where $D \subset \R^2$ is the unit disc.
 Note that $\alpha_1(\iii) = \|A_\iii\|$ and $\alpha_2(\iii) = \|A_\iii^{-1}\|^{-1}$ for all $\iii \in \Sigma_*$, where $\|\cdot\|$ is the Euclidean operator norm.
 The potential $\iii \mapsto \alpha_1(\iii)$ is thus sub-multiplicative and $\iii \mapsto \alpha_2(\iii)$ is super-multiplicative.
 We define the \emph{Lyapunov exponents} of $\nu \in \MM_\sigma(\Sigma)$ by

 Note that $\lambda_2(\nu) \le \lambda_1(\nu) \le 0$.
 Recall that the \emph{entropy} of $\nu \in \MM_\sigma(\Sigma)$ is

 We say that a fully supported measure $\mu \in \MM(\Sigma)$ is \emph{sub-multiplicative} if the potential $\iii \mapsto \mu([\iii])$ is sub-multiplicative.
 The other definitions on potentials can be used with measures in a similar manner.
-Regardless, almost-multiplicative measures are more commonly known as \emph{quasi-Bernoulli} measures and multiplicative measures as \emph{Bernoulli} measures.
+Almost-multiplicative measures are more commonly known as \emph{quasi-Bernoulli} measures, while multiplicative measures are called \emph{Bernoulli} measures.
 The \emph{cross-entropy} of a sub-multiplicative measure $\mu$ relative to $\nu \in \MM_\sigma(\Sigma)$ is defined to be

 \begin{lemma} If $\nu \in \MM_\sigma(\Sigma)$ and $\mu \in \MM(\Sigma)$ is sub-multiplicative, then

 \end{lemma}

 \begin{proof} Since $-x\log x \ge 0$ for all $x \in (0,1]$, we have $h(\nu) \ge 0$.
 To show the other inequality, fix $n \in \N$ and, as $\log x \le x-1$ for all $x>0$, note that